maelfabien/maelfabien.github.io/_pages/ml.md

 [Basics of Statistical Hypothesis testing](https://maelfabien.github.io/statistics/Tests/) : How do we assess if a parameter is significant or not ?
 We'll cover statistical tests, hypothesis and joint tests.

+[The Logistic Regression](https://maelfabien.github.io/statistics/linreg3/) : The Logistic Regression brings a way to operate binary classification using underlying linear models.
+We'll cover the basics of LR, the parameters to use and examples in Python.

 ## Time Series

 [Introduction to Time Series](https://maelfabien.github.io/statistics/TimeSeries1/) : A first approach to exploring a time series in Python with open data.